mjparker/ParkerTestTools/README.md

 # This is a repo of tools and files that I regularly use in test.

 ## Folders
-*Descriptions below, by file path*
+*Descriptions below, by file path:*

 ### /Test Files
 Various file types and file sizes that can be used to test file uploads.